monk-io/docs/docs/about/key-concepts.md

 ### Multi-site Presence

-Monk Clusters span a coordination layer between their members and create an encrypted overlay network between the peers.
+MonkOS Clusters span a coordination layer between their members and create an encrypted overlay network between the peers.
 This design is a result of Monk's early mission to run anywhere without assuming anything about the underlying network environment.

-Thanks to this approach, Monk Clusters can seemlessly run workloads in which part of the services is running on GCP, another one on AWS, and a third one is deployed on-premise.
+Thanks to this approach, MonkOS Clusters can seemlessly run workloads in which part of the services is running on GCP, another one on AWS, and a third one is deployed on-premise.

 Running one system on multiple clouds has many advantages, some of them being: